clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 **The transformation:** From "plan exhaustively and execute carefully" to "validate programmatically and execute confidently."

-Traditional migrations CAN achieve zero downtime, but they require more planning and carry higher risk of manual errors.
-We knew every record worked before switching nameservers.
-No deployment anxiety.
-No extensive contingency planning.
-Just confidence through automation.
+We knew every record worked before switching.
+No deployment anxiety, no weekend stress, no contingency planning—just confidence through programmatic validation.

 **The proof:** This blog post was reviewed at a preview URL before going live—using the same automation we're describing.
 The system documents itself.